-These operational boundaries include direct greenhouse gas emissions (scope 1), indirect greenhouse gas emissions generated by energy imports (electricity and district heating, scope 2) and other indirect emissions from upstream and downstream activities (scope 3 and directed actions).
+These operational boundaries include direct greenhouse gas emissions (Scope 1), indirect greenhouse gas emissions generated by energy imports (electricity and district heating, Scope 2) and other indirect emissions from upstream and downstream activities (Scope 3).

-The emission reductions and avoidances result from targeted measures within the company ("directed actions") and from the positive effects ("enabling effects") of the use of ICT services by customers (scope 4).
-These savings or emissions avoidance are achieved through services such as videoconferencing in place of business trips or efficient data centres that replace dedicated servers at customer premises.
+The emission reductions result from targeted measures within the company ("directed actions") and from the positive effects ("enabling effects") of the use of ICT services by customers (Scope 4).
+These savings or emission reductions are achieved through services such as videoconferencing in place of business trips or efficient data centres that replace dedicated servers at customer premises.

-The emissions of foreign subsidiaries such as Fastweb are recorded under scope 3, category 15 (investments).
+The emissions of foreign subsidiaries such as Fastweb are recorded under Scope 3, Category 15 (investments).

-The reporting organisations up to the end of 2018 were the following:
+The reporting organisations up to the end of 2019 were the following: